atom/atom/docs/build-instructions/windows.md

 * `msbuild.exe failed with exit code: 1`
    * Ensure you have Visual C++ support installed.
 Go into Add/Remove Programs, select Visual Studio and press Modify and then check the Visual C++ box.

-* `script/build` stops with no error or warning shortly after displaying the versions of node, npm and Python
+* `script\build` stops with no error or warning shortly after displaying the versions of node, npm and Python
   * Make sure that the path where you have checked out Atom does not include a space. e.g. use `c:\atom` and not `c:\my stuff\atom`

-* `script/build` outputs only the Node.js and Python versions before returning
+* `script\build` outputs only the Node.js and Python versions before returning
   * Try moving the repository to `C:\atom`.
 Most likely, the path is too long.
     See [issue #2200](https://github.com/atom/atom/issues/2200).